 Financial assessment processing

 Monroe County’s Emergency Operations Center is a specially designed facility where public organizations and private-sector agencies meet to decide and coordinate emergency response to community-wide disasters.
-In 2012-2013, the Emergency Operations Center will undergo a mjaor renovation.
-This renovation will include updates to the audio/visual system and will enhance communication capability between the EOC and first responder agencies.

 View the Agencies at EOC document (22k PDF).

 Back to top

 HAZMAT Response Plan